oruga-ui/oruga/packages/docs/components/Taginput.md

 ## Taginput component

-> A simple tag input field that can have autocomplete functionality
+> A simple tag input field that can have autocomplete functionality.

 ```html
 <o-taginput></o-taginput>